vtexdocs/help-center-content/docs/known-issues/en/the-crmmasterdata-ui-is-not-deleting-documents-even-with-the-success-message.md

 ---
-title: The CRM/masterdata UI is not deleting documents even with the success message
+title: 'The CRM/masterdata UI is not deleting documents even with the success message'
 id: 68de6QDUomjPPDXf9P14c3
 status: PUBLISHED
 createdAt: 2023-03-27T20:03:54.217Z